colevoss/react-motive/README.md

 ### Actions

-Actions are provided with the same argument as the `Consumer`'s render prop.
-You have access to the current state, and the `dispatch` function.
+Actions are provided with `state` and `dispatch` as arguments.
 This means you can dispatch other actions from an action if necessary.

 An action must return a partial version of state.

-**Pro Tip:**: If you need to give actions data, write them as curried functions and call them into `dispatch` with any arugments that they might need.
+**Pro Tip:** If you need to give actions data, write them as curried functions and call them into `dispatch` with any arugments that they might need.

 ```js
 /**